mdc-git/beekeeper-studio/README.md

 #### Problem description:
 https://github.com/beekeeper-studio/beekeeper-studio/issues/263

 Basically running 3 `select * from bigtable` queries in different QueryTabs crashes the application running out of memory.
-I was disappointed.
+I was disappointed, because this looks like a really great open source project and I'm sick of searching for Sequel Pro alternatives on Linux and coming up with phpmyadmin/bloated DBA tools/Crashbench/overly complex UIs.
+Cudos to the maintainers!
 I tried to fix my particular problem: MySQL and CSV.
 BROKE other stuff by accident and force, because I didn't really care about other databases/formats/INSERTS/UPDATES and so on.

 #### Solution proposal 0.0: Apply a 50000 record limit to all queries (maintainers current solution)